MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-antivirus/manage-updates-baselines-microsoft-defender-antivirus.md

 &ensp;Support phase: **Security and Critical Updates**

 ### What's new
-- Require administrative privileges for quarantine restore
+- Admin permissions are required to restore files in quarantine
-- Support for XML formatted events
+- XML formatted events are now supported
 - Provide CSP support to ignore exclusion merge
 - New management interfaces for: <br/>
    - UDP Inspection